The Benefits of Knitting and Crocheting - March 17, 2022

 Mental Health Benefits

 Knitting and crocheting can also reduce stress and blood pressure; decrease symptoms of depression; and reduce chronic pain.
 The meditative and repetitive action of both knitting and crocheting help to focus the mind on the activity, thereby slowing the nervous system and reducing anxiety and stress hormones (cortisol) in the body.
-Betsan Corkhill, author of “Knit for Health & Wellness”, collected the responses of participants and found that the act of knitting “those who were clinically depressed said that knitting made them feel happy or very happy.”
+Betsan Corkhill, author of “Knit for Health & Wellness”, collected the responses of participants and found that the act of knitting for “those who were clinically depressed said that knitting made them feel happy or very happy.”
 In addition, Corkhill also found in a study that people with chronic pain were able to reduce their experience of chronic pain by focusing on knitting.

 There are so many benefits to these timeless fiber arts practices that you might want to give it a try!